DavidShiel/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 **User registration**
 : Select whether to enable automatic user registration.
 This is enabled by default.

-**Forgot password**
-: Select whether to enable the **Forgot Password** tab on the main API Manager login page.
-For some user-providers (for example, LDAP), you cannot reset the user password, so you may need to disable this feature.
-This is enabled by default.

-**Minimum password length**
-: Select the minimum number of characters required for user passwords.
-Defaults to 6.

 **Auto-approve user registration**
 : Select whether automatic approval of user registration requests is enabled.
 This is enabled by default.